LupusLupus/GuestGuard-1/README.txt

-GuestGuard is a plugin created by Lupus and Ludo0777, in an attempt to make a simple anti-build plugin.
-It is very simple to use.
-If you have OP, or have the permission guestguard.build, you will be able to create and destroy blocks.
-If you do not have that permission or OP status, then it will not allow the action and inform the player.
+GuestGuard is a plugin created by Lupus and Ludo0777, in an attempt to make a simple to use plugin, allowing you to limit what guests on your server can do.